Dipping Your Toes in the CRM Waters With Visnetic MailFlow

 Configuration shouldn’t be taken lightly, however.
 Considerable thought and planning should go into how the program will be used and especially how employees will be brought online.
 Training and adaptation of business procedures will probably be required.
 The database is the heart of MailFlow’s sophistication.
 It’s where the messages, tracking tickets, response logs, and standardized reply messages are stored.
 Therefore, what goes into the database should be thought out in advance.
 This is particularly true for routing rules and boiler plate messages that reflect company policy.

-MailFlow collects e-mail, creates a tracking ticket for each message (a ticket covers responses as well), and then routes the message to pre-assigned mailboxes (e.g., [email protected] or [email protected]), where it can be picked up and managed by employees through connecting to MailFlow with a standard Web browser (Microsoft Internet Explorer 5.0 or higher).
+MailFlow collects e-mail, creates a tracking ticket for each message (a ticket covers responses as well), and then routes the message to pre-assigned mailboxes (e.g., sales@ or info@), where it can be picked up and managed by employees through connecting to MailFlow with a standard Web browser (Microsoft Internet Explorer 5.0 or higher).
 When appropriate, MailFlow can generate automatic responses, such as a message receipt.
 Agents handling the e-mail responses can draw on personalized dictionaries (new in 2.0), and standardized phrasing.
 This helps enterprises create a more uniform quality of responses.

 We found that the improved user interface for processing e-mail (including spell-checking, alerts, and history review) made a difference in usability of this version.

 Security for mail operations is reasonably thorough and includes password-controlled access and SSL encryption of messages.
 MailFlow also supports anti-virus checking through a Visnetic plug-in (an add-on product), but it does not handle spam filtering or other forms of content management.
 This might be a reason to invest in a local mail server (e.g., Visnetic Mail Server) or spam blocking software, or both.